TickerSparkInvestor Intelligence

 Is Plaid publicly traded?

-No, Plaid is currently a privately held company, so there is no Plaid stock ticker for retail investors to buy on a public exchange.
-Public reporting and Plaid’s own materials point to a venture-backed private company, not a listed business with public shareholders.
+No, Plaid is currently a privately held company, so there is no Plaid ticker for retail investors to buy on an exchange.
+Plaid’s own materials show no public listing, and the company is not owned by a public parent.

 When will Plaid go public?